centralnicgroup-opensource/rtldev-middleware-python-sdk/docs/installation.rst

 Installation
 -------------

-Within the your environment, use the following command to install hexonet.apiconnector:
+Within your environment, use the following command to install hexonet.apiconnector:

 .. code-block:: sh